mars315/autoflags/README-EN.md

 # WHY
 Currently, using `github.com/spf13` to build apps and bind command-line arguments is already convenient. `viper` allows specifying parameters from multiple sources, and values can be retrieved using `viper.GetXXXX`.
 However, it is not convenient enough for me, and I would like to:
 1. Specify command-line parameters through a struct using tags and automatically retrieve values from `viper`.
-   This way, I can define all the parameters in one struct and directly use them without worrying about where the parameters come from.
+   Use it directly after binding, no need to worry about where the parameter value comes from.
-2. Avoid hardcoding the names of command function parameters throughout the code, such as `viper.GetString("xxx")`.
-If the parameter name changes, modifying the code would be necessary.
+2. You can avoid hard-coding command parameter names into various places in the code, such as `viper.GetString("xxx")`.

 # HOW